Sebastianamhj/ApiWithBasicEncryption/README.md

 # Encryption

+The encryption exampled are all made with a static string : "This is teh message.", in regards to the symmetric encryption that also has a password, the password is : "myPassword".

-Assymetric encryption with public and private key. <br/>
+Asymmetric encryption with public and private key. <br/>
+- Very secure, but takes longer than symmetric encryption.

 Symmetric encryption with public key and password.
+- Less secure, but is faster than asymmetric encryption
+- AES

 # Hashing

-SHA256 Hashing example.
+SHA256 Hashing